0dan0/qr/docs/control/logo/README.md

 # Add a Logo to Your Videos

 Generally, altering your video images with logos is best done as part of editing, preserving the best image quality and the greatest flexibility.
 However, when live-streaming or using the webcam features, the aren't editing steps.
-This Labs enhancement is for when you video production doesn't have, or has limited time for, the editing step, and still want the added production value of a channel logo.
+This Labs enhancement is for when your video production doesn't have the editing step, or has limited time for editing, and you still want the added production value of a channel logo.

 Logo offset horizontally <input type="range" style="width: 200px;" id="xpos" name="xpos" min="0" max="600" value="20"><label for="xpos"></label> <b id="xpostxt">20</b><br>
 Logo offset vertically <input type="range" style="width: 200px;" id="ypos" name="ypos" min="0" max="400" value="20"><label for="ypos"></label> <b id="ypostxt">20</b><br>